 The functions for tilting the working plane are interfaced to the TNC and the machine tool by the machine tool builder.
-With some swivel heads and tilting tables, the machine tool builder determines whether the entered angles are interpreted as coordinates of the rotary axes or as mathematical angles of a tilted plane.
-Refer to your machine tool manual.
+For certain swivel heads and tilting tables the machine tool builder specifies whether the entered angles are interpreted as coordinates of the rotary axes or as mathematical angles of a tilted plane.
+Refer to your machine manual.